ondat/documentation/docs/prerequisites/etcd/etcd.md

 This will store etcd data on the node hosting an etcd pod

 > ⚠️ The `local-path` StorageClass is only recommended when other, better
-> clusters, as this stores all the data of the `etcd` peers locally, which
+> storage classes are not available, as this stores
+> all the data of the `etcd` peers locally, which
 > makes it susceptible to state being lost on node failures.

 ## Installing Etcd